What Should I Do If My Car Thermostat Starts to Fail?

 Symptoms of a Failing Car Thermostat

+Fortunately, a thermostat failure is one of the many car problems your can diagnose and fix yourself.
 Here are the signs your car thermostat is failing:

 - The temperature gauge reads high and the engine overheats.